buddhaman/tim_engine/readme.txt

 - Generate textures with noise.
 - Add googly eyes.
 - Serialization: Pull in json? library and save the creature defs.
+- Show all inputs clearly and highlight in the world when you hover over it in the brain and vice versa (when in brain vis mode).

+- Make mouse tooltip.
+- Show matrix name on hover in mouse tooltip.
 - Graph in nuklear gui? or in own gui
 - Make function for visualizing constraint without gui to reuse.